Field at sunset in Po Valley

 Sandy landscape at the Lower Po Delta

-There are three main action points within LAND4CLIMATE in the Lower Po Delta region.
+There are three main action points within LAND4CLIMATE in the Eastern Po Valley and Po Delta.
 Firstly, at the Panaro River, the strategic plantation of herbaceous deep-rooted plants along the riverbanks.
 This intervention aims to fortify the river's defences, acting as a preventive measure against levee failures and catastrophic flooding.
 At the coastal areas, the project introduces two distinct interventions.
 Onshore, the construction of an artificial sand dune crafted from natural biodegradable materials.
 This approach seeks to mitigate coastal erosion and salt-wedge intrusion by absorbing wave energy and diminishing the intrusion of sea salt into the river's freshwaters.
 Offshore, the plantation of halophytic plants along the coast.
 This intervention is a strategic measure to further mitigate coastal erosion and flooding.
 The halophytic plants contribute to the establishment of an engineered (green) dune, capable of supporting sand removal and withstanding the impact of storm surges.
 The anticipated results of these interventions align with the specific hazards they target.
 For the Panaro River intervention, the goal is to prevent levee failures, averting the potential for catastrophic inundations triggered by river flooding.
 On the coast, both onshore and offshore interventions aim to collectively mitigate coastal erosion, while the onshore artificial sand dune specifically addresses salt-wedge intrusion by reducing the sea salt's influence on river freshwaters.
 The engineered (green) dune serves a dual purpose by supporting sand removal and providing a resilient barrier against storm surges

 Local Project Partners